openweb3-io/miniapps/apps/docs/platform/methods.md

 Available since: **v6.1**

-Opens the Telegram link by its pathname and query parameters.
-The link will be opened in the Telegram app, Mini App will be closed.
+Opens the Openweb3 link by its pathname and query parameters.
+The link will be opened in the Openweb3 app, Mini App will be closed.

 | Field     | Type     | Description                                                                                                                  |
 |-----------|----------|------------------------------------------------------------------------------------------------------------------------------|